azuredevcollege/trainingdays/day3/challenges/01-challenge-cosmosdb.md

 az deployment group create -g rg-cosmos-challenge --template-file addcustomerviewcontainer.bicep
 ```

-#### Explanation: what is done in index.js
+#### Purpose of the Azure Function

-The function listens to every change on the `customer` collection and pushes
-customer documents that have `Germany / DE` or `France / FR` as country code in their
-address to the `customerView` collection.
-Go ahead and open up your Visual
-Studio Code in the function folder using the following folder path:
+The function listens to every change on the `customer` collection and pushes customer documents that have `Germany / DE` or `France / FR` as country code in their address to the `customerView` collection.
+Go ahead and open up your Visual Studio Code in the function folder using the following folder path:

 ```shell
 cd trainingdays/day3/challenges/cosmosdb/func